arboleya/coffee-toaster/README.md

 ## Toasting an existing project

-Your can toast an existent project like thisL
+Your can toast an existent project like this:

 	cd existing-project
 	toaster